-The eScience Institute is located in the Washington Research Foundation Data Science Studio, on the 6th floor of the Physics/Astronomy Tower on the southwest corner of the University of Washington campus.
+The eScience Institute is located in the Washington Research Foundation (WRF) Data Science Studio, on the sixth floor of the Physics/Astronomy Tower on the southwest corner of the University of Washington campus.

 The WRF Data Science Studio is designed around the principle that innovative data science is advanced at universities through the creation of high quality physical spaces that successfully cultivate the “water cooler” effect, raise the level of prestige for data science and scientists, and are adaptable to a range of activities that can promote research collaborations and learning.

-- Office Hours: Bring your data and your code and get some technical help in data management, predictive analytics, software engineering, or visualization.
+- Office Hours: Bring your data and your code and get technical help in data management, predictive analytics, software engineering, or visualization.

 - Community Seminar: We have a weekly seminar on topics across science, methods and technology.

-- Workshops: We hold semi-regular workshops and public meetings in Data Science Education, Software, Reproducibility, and more.
+- Workshops: We hold semi-regular workshops and public meetings in data science education, software, reproducibility, and more.
 Check the website for dates, and join our mailing list.

 We would like to thank the Washington Research Foundation in particular for making this wonderful space possible.
 We are also grateful for support from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.